haru3613/getting-started-solution-template/README.md

 This solution enables MQTT Client protocol through a service: _Mqtt_.

-  1. By using this template, in `services` -> `Mqtt`, all credentials from SenseWay must be provided to establish a securised MQTT Client connection, with _user & password_.
+  1. By using this template, in `services` -> `Mqtt`, all credentials from SenseWay must be provided to establish a secured MQTT Client connection, with _user & password_.
 Please make sure **port** value is 8883.
 Refer to [this page](https://www.senseway.net/service/network-service/network-manual/lorawan-mqtt-connection-manual/) for more details.

   1. Topic address will be generated automatically, when you save your service config.
 Make sure you have entered an username.
 Good to know, subscribe to your Senseway devices fits this pattern : lora/<*username*>/<*id_of_device*>/rx for uplink information.